top of page

 Summary

 Combating a narcissist in court requires meticulous documentation, emotional preparedness, and a legal strategy designed to counter manipulation and deceit.
 Interviewing potential attorneys should focus on their experience with high-conflict personalities, strategies to deal with manipulation, and their understanding of the impact of narcissistic behavior.
 Working with an attorney involves setting clear goals, ensuring open communication, and providing them with the necessary evidence to build a strong case.
 Ensure that your attorney addresses every piece of evidence, even if you have to go line by line to determine how important each piece of evidence will be or if it is viable to be presented in court.
-As in a criminal case, it is important to systematically expose the narcissist’s actions by utilizing your timeline of events to lay out the facts and events demonstrating calculated manipulation and harm.
+As in a criminal case, it is important to systematically expose the abuser’s actions by utilizing your timeline of events to lay out the facts and events demonstrating calculated manipulation and harm.
 An attorney equipped to confront a narcissist in court will display a deep understanding of narcissistic tactics, confidence in high-conflict situations, and a commitment to protecting the victim's interests and well-being.

 Your attorney should ultimately want to win the case, not just rack up billing hours.
 Your interview process will allow you to make that determination in advance of moving forward with anyone.
 This is about WINNING!